 Make Hot Chocolate

-The packet stuff is pretty good, but if you’ve never made it from scratch, I encourage you to give it a try.
-It will change your life.
+The packet stuff is pretty good, but if you’ve never made it from scratch, you may want to give it a try.
 So many different versions: maple hot chocolate, salted caramel hot chocolate, Mexican hot chocolate.

 Crafting can be as simple or as elaborate as you are comfortable trying.
 The kids can help craft yummy sprinkle-covered monster donuts by taking plain cake donuts you can buy from your local donut shop, dipping them in some simple glazed icing then topping in colorful sugar or sprinkles.
 Just add eyes and some candy corn teeth for a seasonal treat.
 You can also make Halloween costumes or decorations together or Thanksgiving place cards.
 Use the pinecones you find on a nature walk (where allowed!) and spread peanut butter on them, roll in bird seed and hang in your trees for the birds.
 So many possibilities and so many memories to be made.